e-vdb/Mastermind/README.md

 ![start](https://user-images.githubusercontent.com/82372483/119492387-4f01e880-bd5f-11eb-809b-dfda82e31746.png)

+### Rules
+The rules of Mastermind can be displayed thanks to the menu *Rules* from the GUI.

 ### Game statistics
 The game statistics are recorded and can be displayed thanks to the menu *Statistics* from the GUI.
 You can reset the statistics with the button *Reset*.